monarch-initiative/ExomiserSimulations/README.md

 # Exomiser simulations

 This repo contains code for running simulations using Exomiser.
-The code usually receives one or more Phenopackets, simulate an exome and run the Exomiser analysis.
+The code usually receives one or more Phenopackets, then simulates an exome and finally runs the Exomiser analysis.

 Simulated exome VCF file is being created in a naive way at the moment.
 A single VCF file with variants is required and the variants from `Phenopacket` are spiked in between the variants.